 IVCC provides households with five gallon buckets and composting guidelines.

-We bring the collected food product to Estero Park, St. Michael’s Church, and the Methodist Church.
-We then sort through it and note what was composted incorrectly as well as the weight collected.
 At Estero Park, our food product is placed in a bin donated by the Resource Recovery and Waste Management Division of Santa Barbara County and serviced by MarBorg.
-At St. Michael’s Church and the Methodist Church, we compost the food product in their community garden compost piles.
+At St. Michael’s University Church and the University United Methodist's Church, the food product is composted at their local community compost piles.

-After composting, we return clean buckets to our participating households.
-We then send out group messages to every household detailing what was composted incorrectly, and how much weight was composted.
-By composting for 96 houses, we are diverting around 1000 lbs. of food product per week from the landfill.
+After composting, clean buckets are returned to the participating households each week.
+Then, group messages are sent out to every household detailing what was composted incorrectly and how much their compost weighed that week.
+The house that produced the most compost is the compost competion winner for the week and gets a special shout out on all of IVCC's social media.
+By composting for 96 houses, we are diverting approximately 1000 lbs. of food product per week from the landfill!

-For more information and to sign up for their waitlist, please visit https://islavistacompost.com/.
-For new updates on everything the IVCC is doing, follow them on Facebook at https://www.facebook.com/ivcompostcollective/.
+IVCC is made possible by continued support and funding from the Isla Vista Community Relations Committee (IVCRC).
+For more information please visit https://islavistacompost.com/.
+For updates on everything IVCC is doing, follow them on Facebook and Instagram.